 ### Sending Volume and Warmup

-New senders should build trust gradually instead of sending a large campaign immediately.
+New senders should build trust gradually instead of sending a large campaign right away.

-Sending volume is how much mail you send over a period of time.
-Warmup is the practice of increasing that volume gradually so inbox providers can see a healthy sending pattern before you send larger campaigns.
+Sending volume is the amount of mail you send over a period of time.
+Warmup means increasing that volume gradually so inbox providers can see a healthy sending pattern before you send larger campaigns.

-A new sender does not have much sending history.
-Sending a large campaign immediately can look risky to inbox providers, especially if the list is old or subscribers are not engaged.
+A new sender has little sending history.
+Sending a large campaign right away can look risky to inbox providers, especially if the list is old or subscribers are not engaged.
 Read [Sender Reputation and Spam Rate](https://mailrith.com/guides/sender-reputation-and-spam-rate.md) if you are preparing a new domain or email delivery service.

-Warmup is not only about numbers.
-It is about sending wanted email first.
-A small send to engaged subscribers builds a better signal than a large send to people who forgot they subscribed.
+Warmup is not only about send counts.
+Warmup works best when you send wanted email first.
+A small send to engaged subscribers creates a better signal than a large send to people who forgot they subscribed.

-Volume spikes can create throttling, deferrals, or reputation drops.
-If an email delivery service or mailbox server slows your mail, read [SMTP Errors, Deferrals, and Throttling](https://mailrith.com/guides/smtp-errors-deferrals-and-throttling.md) before retrying aggressively.
+Volume spikes can cause throttling, deferrals, or reputation drops.
+If an email delivery service or mailbox server slows your mail, read [SMTP Errors, Deferrals, and Throttling](https://mailrith.com/guides/smtp-errors-deferrals-and-throttling.md) before you retry aggressively.

-A simple way to reduce risk is to begin with people who are most likely to want the email.
-This could be recent subscribers, active customers, or people who clicked a recent campaign.
-Then increase volume as results stay healthy.
+To reduce risk, start with subscribers who are most likely to want the email.
+These subscribers may be recent signups, active customers, or people who clicked a recent campaign.
+Then increase volume only while results stay healthy.

-1. Confirm SPF, DKIM, DMARC, and alignment before warming up a sender.
+1. Confirm SPF, DKIM, DMARC, and alignment before you warm up a sender.

 2. Start with subscribers who recently signed up, opened, clicked, purchased, or replied.